 If you have questions or concerns about what will happen to your Social Security Disability benefits if you get married, the team from Berger and Green can help.
 We can explain your qualifications and help you file any necessary paperwork, or we can help you fight a wrongful termination of your benefits.

 The disability attorneys from Berger and Green know what it takes to get and keep your SSDI and/or SSI benefits.
 We can evaluate your case, answer any questions you may have, and fight to help you keep the disability benefits you need if you cannot work.
+We serve SSI and SSDI clients in the Pittsburgh area, West Virginia, and some Ohio counties.

 Contact us today for your complimentary consultation with a member of our team.